 Profit From Your Promotions

-“If you recently received a raise at work, allocating those additional funds to your student loans is a great long-term investment,” says Alyssa Schaefer, CMO of Laurel Road, a digital lending company that offers student loan refinancing.
+“If you recently received a raise at work, allocating those additional funds to your student loans is a great long-term investment,” says Alyssa Schaefer, chief marketing officer of Laurel Road, a digital lending platform and brand of KeyBank that offers student loan refinancing.
 Doing so can help reduce your principal and lower the total interest you pay over the life of the loan.
 Use this calculator to figure out what you’d save by paying an extra $100 a month (or more) toward your loans.

 Take Advantage of “Found Money”